-For this assignment of cosmology debates, I plan to organize debates over important scientific controversies in the historical development of our worldview throughout the last 2 1/2 Millennia.
+For this assignment of cosmology debates, I plan to organize debates over important scientific controversies in the historical development of our worldview throughout the last $2\ 1/2$ Millennia.

-To this end, I have identified 6 outstanding and decisive topics, 4 historical ones and 2 still of current interest.
-The planning is to have the debate on the last friday lecture of the course, January 20.
-This in order to allow you sufficient preparation time (and to prevent absence of people on the day before Christmas, Dec.
-23).
+To this end, I have identified 5 outstanding and decisive topics, 4 historical ones and 2 still of current interest.
+The planning is to have the debate on the last friday lecture of the course, January 18.
+This in order to allow you sufficient preparation time.

-As with the Cosmology Aawreness Poll you will get organized into 10 to 12 groups (depending on participation), each of 4 to 5 people.
+As with the Cosmology Aawreness Poll you will get organized into 10 groups, each of 4 (some 5) people.
 You will be given a particular topic and view, which will be the view opposed to one of the other groups.
 Each group is expected to prepare themselves on the arguments that are relevant and related to the topic.
-On January 23, you will then be set opposite to the members of the other group, and asked to start the discussion on the basis of these arguments.
+On January 19, you will then be set opposite to the members of the other group, and asked to start the discussion on the basis of these arguments.